-The form RUN-LLP has to be accompanied by fees as per Annexure ‘A’ which may be either approved/rejected by the registrar.
+The Form 1 has to be accompanied by fees as per Annexure ‘A’ which may be either approved/rejected by the registrar.
 A re-submission of the form shall be allowed to be made within 15 days for rectifying the defects.
 There is a provision to provide for 2 proposed names of the LLP.

 LLP agreement governs the mutual rights and duties amongst the partners and also between the LLP and its partners.

 Foreign nationals or NRIs have to submit proof of address also which will be a driving license, bank statement, residence card or any government-issued identity proof containing the address.